VUB-HYDR/2024_Pietroiusti_etal_ESD/README.md

 ### Water balance model

-All data necessary to run the WBM is provided in this GitHub repository (`lakevic-eea-wbm/input-data/`), except for precipitation NetCDF files, which are available publicly, here:
+All data necessary to run the WBM, except for precipitation data, is provided in this GitHub repository (`lakevic-eea-wbm/input-data/`).

+This includes:

+Precipitation NetCDF files used in the paper are available publicly, here:
 1. PERSIANN-CDR: https://www.ncei.noaa.gov/products/climate-data-records/precipitation-persiann
 2. ISIMIP3b CMIP6 GCMs https://data.isimip.org/